 A major consideration in making cost estimates for hospital benefits, then, is how long and to what extent the tendency of hospital costs to rise more rapidly than the general earnings level will continue in the future, and whether or not it may, in the long run, be counterbalanced by a trend in the opposite direction.
-Some factors to consider are the relatively low wages of hospital employees (which have been rapidly catching up with the general level of wages and obviously may be expected to catch up completely at some future date, rather than to increase indefinitely at a more rapid rate than wages generally) and the development of new medical techniques and procedures, with resultant increased unit expense (which could possibly decrease overall costs of an illness).
+Some factors to consider are the relatively low wages of hospital employees (which have been rapidly "catching up" with the general level of wages, and obviously may be expected to "catch up" completely at some future date, rather than to increase indefinitely at a more rapid rate than wages generally) and the development of new medical techniques and procedures, which result in more highly skilled hospital personnel and a larger average number of personnel per patient.